volcano-sh/kubegene-website/content/docs/guides/tool.md

 ## Common tools

-There are some common tools that you can use to perform gene sequencing easily.
+There are some common tools that you can use to perform genome sequencing easily.

 | Tool name 	| Tool description                                                                                                                                                                                                                                                                                             	|
 |-----------	|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|